Shell re-routes oil supplies after cyberattack on German firm | Headlines

 Last year, top U.S. fuel pipeline operator Colonial Pipeline shut its entire network https://www.reuters.com/technology/colonial-pipeline-halts-all-pipeline-operations-after-cybersecurity-attack-2021-05-08, the source of nearly half of the U.S. East Coast's fuel supply, after a ransomware attack.
 The incident was one of the most disruptive digital operations ever reported.
 Colonial Pipeline said at the time it paid hackers nearly $5 million to regain access to its systems.

-The nature of the attack against Marquard & Bahls was not clear.
+The nature of the attack against Marquard & Bahls was unclear.
 The company did not respond to requests from Reuters for comment. ($1 = 0.8873 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)